AnneMayor/annemayor/README.md

 </div>
 <br>
-<h4 align="center">If you want to improve your english skill or learn and discuss various technologies like Tech-Talk, please join in
+<h4>If you want to improve your english skill or learn and discuss various software technologies like Tech-Talk, please join in
   <a href="https://github.com/ready-techie">Ready-Techie</a>!</h4>

 <!--